maikelvl/workspace/README.md

     workspace ssh

 The following will happen:
-- A Docker machine named 'default' will be created
+- Create a Docker machine named 'default'
-- The workspace image will be build using `./workspace-image/Dockerfile`
+- Building the workspace from the `./workspace-image/Dockerfile`
-- The workspace container will be started running a SSH daemon.
+- Running the build workspace image which main process is a SSH daemon.
-- You will be logged in to the container
+- SSH into the workspace

-Now you will see your fresh workspace with a lot of developer tools.
+Now you will see your fresh workspace which is configured.

 To run the workspace on the CoreOS host run the following:

     workspace -H coreos-01 ssh

-You can also set the default host by setting the environment variable WORKSPACE_DEFAULT_HOST: `export WORKSPACE_DEFAULT_HOST=coreos-01`
+You can also set the environment variable WORKSPACE_DEFAULT_HOST: `export WORKSPACE_DEFAULT_HOST=coreos-01`

 ### Install extra software
-If you’ve got your own software you wish to have in your workspace, just modify the `./workspace-image/Dockerfile` and run the following:
+If you’ve got your own software you wish to have in your workspace, just modify the `./workspace-image/Dockerfile` and run the following in your Mac terminal:

 	workspace ssh -R